demote/demote.github.com/lol/index.md

 ---
 layout: page
-title: Blog
+title: Invisible
 top: JiangJi
 ---
 {% include JB/setup %}

-## Trival...Sensitive...Memory...
+## Trival...Moods...Memory...
 -

 This is the place where I write down some of trivial stuff in my life.

 Well, you are not supposed to be here.
-However, if you find ANY error, you are still welcome to [tell me](/about.html) about it.
+Anyway, if you find ANY error, you are still welcome to [tell me](/about.html) about it.

 ### recent post